• Skip to primary navigation

 YOU are thinking about YOU constantly.
 YOU’RE obsessed with what others are THINKING about YOU.

-Most people either barely notice you, don’t care, or quickly move on from to more important things – like THEMSELVES.
+Most people either barely notice you, don’t care, or quickly move on to more important things – like THEMSELVES.

 So, if you’re being held back from a life of self-improvement, fulfillment, and happiness because of fear of judgment – I have a challenge for you.